R Praggnanandhaa: 2018

+2019

 In July 2019, Praggnanandhaa won the Xtracon Chess Open in Denmark, scoring 8½/10 points (+7–0=3).
 On 12 October 2019, he won the World Youth Championships in the Under-18 section with a score of 9/11.
 In December 2019, he became the second-youngest person to achieve a rating of 2600.
 He did this at the age of 14 years, 3 months and 24 days.

+2021

 In April 2021, Praggnanandhaa won the Polgar Challenge, the first leg (out of four) of the Julius Baer Challengers Chess Tour, a rapid online event organized by Julius Baer Group and Chess24.com for young talents.
 He scored 15.5/19, 1.5 points ahead of the next best placed competitors.
 This win helped him qualify for the next Meltwater Champions Chess Tour on 24 April 2021, where he finished in 10th place with a score of 7/15 (+4-5=6), including wins against Teimour Radjabov, Jan-Krzysztof Duda, Sergey Karjakin, and Johan-Sebastian Christiansen as well as a draw against World Champion Magnus Carlsen.

 Praggnanandhaa entered the Chess World Cup 2021 as the 90th seed.
 He defeated GM Gabriel Sargissian 2–0 in round 2, and advanced to round 4 after defeating GM Michał Krasenkow in the rapid tiebreaks in round 3.
 He was eliminated in round four by Maxime Vachier-Lagrave.

+2022

 Praggnanandhaa played in the Masters section of the Tata Steel Chess Tournament 2022, winning games against Andrey Esipenko, Vidit Gujrathi and Nils Grandelius, finishing in 12th place with a final score of 5½.

+He was part of India-2 team in the 44th Chess Olympiad, which went on to finish third and win the bronze medal.

 On 20 February 2022, he became the third Indian player (after Anand and Harikrishna) to win a game against World Champion Magnus Carlsen in any time format, in the online Airthings Masters rapid tournament of the Champions Chess Tour 2022, with a 15+10 time control.
+The record has since broken by Gukesh D, on 16 October 2022.

-At the Chessable Masters online rapid chess tournament in May 2022, he defeated Carlsen once again, his second win over him in 3 months, and advanced to the finals.
+At the Chessable Masters online rapid chess tournament in May 2022, he defeated Carlsen once again, his second win over him in three months, and advanced to the finals.

-He also defeated Carlsen 3 times in the FTX Crypto Cup 2022, finishing second behind Carlsen in the final standings.
+He also defeated Carlsen three times in the FTX Crypto Cup 2022, finishing second behind Carlsen in the final standings.

-Personal life

-Praggnanandhaa was born in Chennai, Tamil Nadu on 10 August 2005.
-He is the younger sibling of Woman Grandmaster and International Master R Vaishali.
-His father works as a branch manager at TNSC Bank, and his mother is a homemaker.
-He studies at Velammal Main Campus in Chennai.